-The MG summary [36] and the SpaceSaving summary [35] are two popular counter-based summaries for the frequency estimation and the heavy hitters problem.
+The MG summary [33] and the SpaceSaving summary [32] are two popular counter-based summaries for the frequency estimation and the heavy hitters problem.
 We first recall how they work on a stream of items.
-For a parameter k, an MG summary maintains up to k items with their associated counters.
+For a parameter k, a MG summary maintains up to k items with their associated counters.
 There are three cases when processing an item x in the stream: (1) If x is already maintained in the summary, its counter is increased by 1.
 (2) If x is not maintained and the summary currently maintains fewer than k items, we add x into the summary with its counter set to 1.
 (3) If the summary maintains k items and x is not one of them, we decrement all counters by 1 and remove all items with counters being 0.
 The SpaceSaving summary is the same as the MG summary except for case (3).
-In SpaceSaving, if the summary is full and the new item x is not currently maintained, we find any item y with the minimum counter value, replace y with x, and increase the counter by 1.
-Previous analysis shows that the MG and the SpaceSaving summaries estimate the frequency of any item x with error at most n/(k+1) and n/k, respectively, where n is the number of items processed.
+In SpaceSaving, if the summary is full and the new item x is not currently maintained, we find any item y with the minimum counter, replace y with x, and increase the counter by 1.
+Previous analysis shows that the MG and the SpaceSaving summaries estimate the frequency of any item x with error at most n/(k + 1) and n/k, respectively, where n is the number of items processed.
 Thus they solve the frequency estimation problem with additive error εn with space $O(1/\varepsilon)$, which is optimal.
 They can also be used to report the heavy hitters in $O(1/\varepsilon)$ time by going through all counters; any item not maintained cannot have frequency higher than εn .

-We show that both MG and SpaceSaving summaries are mergeable.
+In this section we show that both MG and SpaceSaving summaries are indeed fully mergeable.
 We first prove the mergeability of MG summaries by presenting a merging algorithm that preserves the size and error.
 Then we show that SpaceSaving and MG summaries are fundamentally the same, which immediately leads to the mergeability of the SpaceSaving summary.

 We start our proof by observing that the MG summary provides a stronger error bound.
 Let f(x) be the true frequency of item x and let $\hat{f}(x)$ be the counter of x in MG (set $\hat{f}(x) = 0$ if x is not maintained).
+For space, we defer proofs in this section to Appendix A.

-Lemma 1 For any item x, $\hat{f}(x) \leq f(x) \leq \hat{f}(x) + (n - \hat{n})/(k+1)$, where \hat{n} is the sum of all counters in MG.
+Lemma 2.1.
+For any item x, $\hat{f}(x) \le f(x) \le \hat{f}(x) + (n - \hat{n})/(k + 1)$, where \hat{n} is the sum of all counters in MG.